-Are long drying times cramping your laundry style?
+Are you wondering, “Why does my dryer take so long to dry clothes?”
 You could have a dryer malfunction, but following a few simple tips can usually solve the problem and improve drying speed.
 We’ll discuss some common reasons why your dryer takes forever to dry such as incoming power problems and incorrect washer settings.

 Dryer Takes Forever to Dry?
 This Could Be Why

-Yes, faulty parts and breakdowns can cause long drying times.
-But when a dryer takes too long sometimes there are other factors at play, including user habits.
-Here are 6 reasons why a dryer takes forever to dry and how some simple fixes can solve the problem.
+Yes, faulty parts and breakdowns can explain why you have a dryer taking multiple cycles to dry.
+But when a dryer takes too long to dry, there may be other factors at play, including user habits.
+Here are six reasons why a dryer takes forever to dry and how some simple fixes can solve the problem.

 #1 – Problem With Incoming Power